Blendify/blender-manual/trunk/blender_docs/manual/editors/vse/sequencer/editing.rst

    | Menu:     :menuselection:`Strip --> Slip Strip Content`
    | Hotkey:   :kbd:`S`

-The slip tool allows you to change the position of the contents of a strip without moving the strip itself.
+The Slip tool allows you to change the position of the contents of a strip without moving the strip itself.

 Tools